You can’t flush the toilet paper!

 Give the language a try

 This isn’t a surprise, but it’s polite to at least attempt to learn a few basic phrases in the local language.Locals seemed to be very pleased with our attempts at learning and we bonded with a local shopkeeper near our apartment by wishing each other a friendly ‘kalimera’ every morning.
 Greetings and a sincere ‘thank you’ in the local language will get you everywhere.

 Closed on Sunday’s

-This is not uncommon for Europe, but be aware that it’s going to be difficult to get gfits and groceries on a Sunday in Greece.
-We usually tried to schedule tours or travel days to give us something to do on Sundays.
+This is not uncommon for Europe, but be aware that it’s going to be difficult to get gifts and groceries on a Sunday in Greece.
+We usually tried to schedule tours or travel days on Sundays to give ourselves something to do.